 With this command, you can check the read and write operations, so you should have a solid knowledge of what is hanging your disk and take the right decision.

 Additionally, lsof command is used to list the open files:

-lsof command will show you which command is using the file, the process ID, the user, and the name of the file that is open.
+lsof command shows which executable is using the file, the process ID, the user, and the name of the file that is open.

 Calculating the system load

 Calculating system load is very important in Linux process management.
-The system load is the measure of the amount of processing for the system which is currently working.
+The system load is the amount of processing for the system which is currently working.
 It is not the perfect way to measure system performance, but it gives you some evidence.

 The load is calculated like this:

 Actual Load = Total Load (uptime) / No. of CPUs